rossp/django-menu/README.rst

-django-menu
+Django-menu
 -----------

 BSD-licensed menu tools for Django, built by Ross Poulton <http://www.rossp.org>

-django-menu provides a basic structure for you to build multiple navigation menus for your website, such as the header menubar.
-These menus can be easily maintained by staff using the Django administration without any knowledge of HTML or Django internals.
+Django-menu provides a basic structure for you to build multiple navigation menus for your websites, like the header menubar.
+These menus can be easily maintained by the staff using the Django administration without any knowledge of HTML or Django internals.

-Sub-menus can also be easily built and displayed only for particular URIs.
+The Sub-menus can also be easily built and displayed only for particular URIs.

 Installation & Configuration:
 -----------------------------

-1. ``pip install django-menu``
+1. ``pip install Django-menu``

 2. Add ``menu`` to your ``INSTALLED_APPS``

 3. ``./manage.py migrate menu`` (or ``./manage.py syncdb`` if you don't use South.
 You should use South.)

 4. Add ``django.template.context_processors.request`` to your ``TEMPLATE`` settings.
-Below is a reasonably safe ``TEMPLATES`` setting for most small projects, however yours may vary.:
+Below is a reasonably safe ``TEMPLATES`` setting for most small projects, however, yours may vary.:

    .. code-block:: python